Gambling and online casinos in Madagascar

 - Bet254 Madagascar, Betway and Premier Bet are the largest online bookmakers.

-Casinos in Madagascar offer classic games - roulette, blackjack, poker and slot machines,
+Casinos in Madagascar offer classic games - roulette, blackjack, poker and slot machines, and bookmakers are actively developing mobile betting apps.

 Online gambling

-when OMJ introduced a separate licensing system for eGaming.
+Online gambling in Madagascar has been allowed since 2018, when OMJ introduced a separate licensing system for eGaming.

-Local companies can work in partnership with international platforms,
+Local companies can work in partnership with international platforms, and players get access to foreign sites subject to KYC rules.

 Popular destinations:- online sports betting (football, basketball, tennis);